farmera/sare_grant/post_processing_steps.md

 'out-performs' NDVI in terms of its ability to correlate with the final yield values.

 #### Quality Control
-An issue faced by this study and others like it is the small number of samples produced, along with the distortions to any one sample that may accrue along the way.
+An issue faced by this study and others like it is the relatively small number of samples produced, along with the distortions that any one sample may accrue before they reach the analysis phase.
 Our 2.7 acre test area contained 30 section plots with five treatments each, i.e. six samples for each date flown.
 Half of the flight data yielded inconsistent results and was rejected.

 ![](img/compare-one.png)
 ###### Figure 6.
 Comparison of different index types in the same section, same treatment.